anne-urai/lab_wiki/ProjectIdeas.md

 - The role of posterior parietal cortex in history-dependent choice biases.

 ### Climate action
 - What type of messaging is most effective to mobilize people into climate actions?
 - How can we improve virtual conferences and meetings to make them a better replacement for in-person events?
 - What is the carbon footprint of neuroscience data?
 Potential collaboration with [Charlotte Rae](https://profiles.sussex.ac.uk/p220408-charlotte-rae).
-- How can we best visualize uncertainty to communicate the urgency of the climate crisis?
+- How can we best visualize uncertainty and risk to communicate the urgency of the climate crisis?
+Data visualization and UX design.
+- Analyze flight/travel data from university employees to see where the biggest improvements can be made.
+What kind of behavioral interventions  (policy, messaging, transparency) may help reduce aviation-related CO2 emissions?
+- Visualize and describe the impacts of climate change on our city, university, faculty - and ways to adapt to sea-level rise, hotter summers, extreme weather.

 ### Random
 - Replicate [academic family tree clustering](http://www.nature.com/news/majority-of-mathematicians-hail-from-just-24-scientific-families-1.20491) using [Neurotree](https://twitter.com/AnneEUrai/status/769270998965321728).